 A watch’s data is returned as a JSON object (formatted text that is human readable and readily understood).

 JSON objects are used to update and create watches.
 Searches and requests for a watch's details are a little more straight forward and only require a URL

-The Highlight API will work with your current version of Highlight (from 8.2 onwards).
+The Provisioning API will work with your current version of Highlight.
 New versions of our API and any deprecation of our API features will be managed in a controlled manner to ensure sufficient time to update and/or change any integration code as required.